Searching for the best things to do in Bergen Norway on a short stopover? We have you covered! Discover Bergens

 Bergen is one of our favorite cities in Norway.
 It has all the charm of Trondheim, the culture of Oslo, and the magic of Tromso, all wrapped into an easy to digest package that makes visiting Bergen a treat.
 But when we found ourselves with just 24 hours in Bergen at the end of our Hurtigruten Northern Lights cruise, it became our mission to fit as many things to do in Bergen into our short one-day experience.

 Bergen is vibrant, fun, and full of energy.
 It’s small-size with metropolitan offerings make it a great city for exploring.
 In fact, you’d be hard-pressed not to want to live here after only a short visit.
 If you dress for Norway in winter, you’ll have an incredible time checking out this vibrant city.
 And while you’re there make sure to check out our favorite things to do in Bergen Norway.

 About Bergen Norway

 We arrived in Bergen on our 10th day in Norway.
 We started our Norway travel at the tip-top of the country in Kirkenes before making our way down the coast of Norway on the Hurtigruten Ferry.
 When we arrived in Bergen, we were immediately struck by how it straddled a boundary of traditional Nordic architecture with modern, big-city style.

 Bergen is the second-largest city in Norway.
 But far from being a cosmopolitan-feeling city, Bergen is as much a paradise for nature-lovers as it is for city-lovers.
-Not only is Bergen the gateway to the Norwegian fjords, it also sits smack in the middle of the Seven Mountains.
+Not only is Bergen the gateway to the Norwegian fjords, but it also sits smack in the middle of the Seven Mountains.

 No matter which direction you travel, you’ll either be met with beautiful ocean or spectacular mountains.
 In fact, the mountains are so popular with locals that it’s a popular activity for locals to summit all seven mountains in one day!